jp9516/etterby/_work/price-optimisation-global-marketplace.md

 - Defined the pricing hypotheses, guardrails, and success metrics with product and finance.
 - Built demand elasticity models in Python with dbt powered feature pipelines feeding Superset dashboards.
 - Ran controlled experiments to validate the models before automating weekly recommendations.
+- Hired and trained analysts to own pricing playbooks, documenting workflows in Confluence for iterative improvements.

 ### Outcome
 - Revenue teams received trusted forecasts and recommendations via scheduled reporting and ThoughtSpot search.